 Surfaces that get touched frequently such as door handles, particularly point of entry doors, kitchen and bathroom units, and surfaces, frequently used kitchen utensils including fridges door, rice cookers, and kettles along with mobile phones and remote controls for air conditioning units and the TV.
 If you have a visitor come to your home, even if they are a member of your family, you should disinfect after they leave.
 If anyone is unwell in your home, again extra special care needs to be taken.
 At SIMPLY we have strict measures on our staff health and wellbeing.

 Items in the home that should be disinfected every other day

 We all have items that we touch frequently but are rarely touched by others.
 We would suggest that any wallets, purses, ATM cards, or travel cards should be disinfected AT LEAST every other day.
 The same would apply to light switches, mops and brushes (ironically used for cleaning), computers used at home along with desks, and any other items that you use often.
 You can’t be over-cautious in reality, and it is far better to clean things too often rather than not often enough.
 So, if you are more comfortable cleaning these items daily, we recommend you continue to do so.

 Items to disinfect weekly

-Most items that you need to disinfect weekly as part of your thorough clean would be rarely used or touched, such as certain items of jewellery.
-Laundry should also be done frequently, not allowing a build-up and depending on the size of your household, this would again need to be undertaken at least weekly with washing machines sterilised and disinfected after use.
+Most items that you need to disinfect weekly as part of your thorough cleaning would be rarely used or touched, such as certain items of jewelry.
+Laundry should also be done frequently, not allowing a build-up, and depending on the size of your household, this would again need to be undertaken at least weekly with washing machines sterilized and disinfected after use.
 Care should be taken, however, to ensure that no cleaning products that could damage clothes, such as bleach, remain in the machine.

 Other measures that you can take